tkrop/go-testing/mock/README.md

 enables a unified, highly reusable integration pattern.

-Unfortunately, we had to sacrifice a bit of type-safety to allow for chaining mock calls in an arbitrary way during setup.
+Unfortunately, we had to sacrifice a bit of type-safety to allow for chaining mock calls arbitrarily during setup.
 Anyhow, the offered in runtime validation is a sufficient strategy to cover for the missing type-safety.

 ## Example usage